Ty France Player Props: Mariners vs. Nationals

 Ty France At The Plate

-- France has an OPS of .764, fueled by an OBP of .346 and a team-best slugging percentage of .418 this season.
+- France leads Seattle in slugging percentage (.415) thanks to 28 extra-base hits.

-- Among qualified hitters, he ranks 42nd in batting average, while his on-base percentage ranks 48th and he is 94th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 56th, and he is 96th in the league in slugging.

-- France has picked up a hit in 69.3% of his 75 games this season, with more than one hit in 29.3% of them.

-- France has picked up an RBI in 33.3% of his games this season, with two or more RBI in 9.3% of his games.
-He has also driven in three or more runs in two contests.
+- In 26 games this year (34.2%), France has picked up an RBI, and in seven of those games (9.2%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 37 games this season, with multiple runs nine times.
+- He has scored a run in 37 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.